-See yesterday’s post on Churching of Women for how woman were treated after childbirth in the Church of England in many Western religions.
+See Monday’s post on Churching of Women for how woman were treated after childbirth in the Church of England in many Western religions.
 “Churching” involved a celebration welcoming women back into the church/religion after they had given birth, even if the child was stillborn or passed shortly after birth or with no christening.

 Today, we think of the recording of a birth as automatic.
 At most hospitals, the staff record such details ,and they are passed on to the proper authorities.
 The birth announcement appears in the local newspaper usually within a week of the actual birth.
 This was not so for the Regency.
 Birth announcements were not recorded during the Regency Era.
 Births were not always recorded in the parish registers.
 Generally, only the Baptism/Christening was recorded.
 Some clergymen listed the child’s age or birth date when recording the baptism, but most did not.
 Usually the child had to be breathing to be baptised and given a name for the parish records, but that was not an “absolute” in the practice of recording births.
 [Note!
 Today the terms (baptism and christening) are interchangeable by many.
 A Christening is a naming, but the church believes baptism is to save the soul of the infant and to enroll him in the church of believers.
 The secular name is incidental and just for records.]